 Song dynasty HistoryThe Song dynasty is a period of Chinese refinement and peace rather than military prowess.
 Great strides were taken in the creative arts and literature.
 Prosperity from the growing trade by sea rather than overland fueled the building of huge cities.
 The eventual conquest by the Mongol hordes brought the dynasty to a tragic close.
 Read more…

-Most countries can look back to a few hundred years of continuous recorded history; China looks back to thousands of years.
+Most countries can look back at a few hundred years of continuous recorded history; China looks back at thousands of years.
 From earliest times an accurate account of events has been treasured by the Chinese, this is embodied in the character

 We include pages on all the main dynasties as well as significant events in Chinese history, up to the foundation of the

-Copyright © Chinasage 2012 to 2017
+Copyright © Chinasage 2012 to 2019